Ron Cephas Jones, ‘This Is Us’ actor who won 2 Emmys, dies at 66

 “The idea of not performing again seemed worse to me than death,” Jones said.

-He was nominated for a Tony Award and won a 2022 Drama Desk Award for the Broadway role of a truck-stop cook in playwright Lynn Nottage’s “Clyde’s.”
+He was nominated for a Tony Award and won a 2022 Drama Desk Award for the Broadway role as a truck-stop cook in playwright Lynn Nottage’s “Clyde’s.”

 A native of Paterson, New Jersey, Jones graduated from nearby Ramapo College, where he had intended to study jazz but switched to theater during his sophomore year.
 He spent the late 1970s and early 1980s traveling the country, working as a bus driver in Southern California for several years.